Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Flint, Michigan Ranked
+Top Grease Trap Cleaning Companies in Flint, Michigan Ranked

 For any restaurant or food service establishment in Flint, managing fats, oils, and grease (FOG) is a critical operational and legal responsibility.
 Proper grease interceptor maintenance is not just about preventing clogs; it's a mandatory requirement under Michigan state plumbing codes and Flint's local ordinances designed to protect the city's sewer infrastructure from costly and disruptive "fatberg" blockages.
 Failure to adhere to these regulations can result in significant fines, enforcement actions, and even business interruptions.
 This guide outlines the essential knowledge for Flint food service operators to ensure compliance, avoid penalties, and maintain a smoothly running kitchen.